 |Less than a High School Diploma||25.3%|

 |High School Diploma - or the equivalent (for example, GED)||40.3%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||18.5%|

 |Some College Courses||14.6%|

 Online Masonry Programs

-In 2018-2019, 66 schools offered a masonry program of some type.
+In the 2018-2019 academic year, 66 schools offered some type of mason/masonry program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.